marrober/service-mesh/README.md

 ### Setup phase

 Before configuring mTLS show that an unencrypted response can be obtained from layer2 of the application.
-Create a terminal application within the same namespace using the terminal container image : quay.io/marrober/devex-terminal-4:full-terminal-1.2. *Within the terminal", login to the OpenShift cluster as the correct user and then issue the commands :
+Create a terminal application within the same namespace using the terminal container image : quay.io/marrober/devex-terminal-4:full-terminal-1.2. *Within the terminal*, login to the OpenShift cluster as the correct user and then issue the commands :

 ```
 oc project service-mesh-01